Why handmade soap is best

 Although soap is an everyday item, it holds a special allure.
 It’s both practical and luxurious.
 Nothing beats the safety and warmth of a soak in the bath for a bit of escapism at the end of a long day.

-Kalabash creates premium palm free artisan handcrafted soap using the traditional cold process soap making method and ingredients inspired by the Caribbean.
+Kalabash creates premium palm free artisa soap using the traditional cold process soap making method and ingredients inspired by the Caribbean.
 Our goal is that your bath and/or shower is an environmentally friendly tropical indulgence, which doesn’t dry out your skin.

-Kalabash soaps contain skin nourishing natural ingredients and stay clear of fillers and foaming agents.
+Kalabash handmade soap contains skin nourishing natural ingredients and stay clear of fillers and foaming agents.
 Both can can dry out your skin so you'll need to moisturise it more often, and can also cause allergic reactions for some.

-Kalabash soaps are loaded with exotic plant oils and mood boosting pure aromatherapy grade essential oils for natural fragrance.
+Kalabash handmade soap is loaded with exotic plant oils and mood boosting pure aromatherapy grade essential oils for natural fragrance.
 As well as their natural aroma, the essential oils used are antibacterial and anti-fungal which give additional benefits.

 To care for your skin, the base formula is blended with olive oil which gently moisturises your skin with its velvety stable lather.
 Cleansing coconut oil cleans and softens your skin, and a splash of moisture-retaining castor oil makes big luxurious bubbles.
 As an extra bonus, nourishing mango butter and hydrating organic cocoa butter hardens the soap making a long-lasting bar for you to enjoy time after time.

-Kalabash soaps are hand cut and hand stamped
+Kalabash handmade soap is hand cut and hand stamped

-Kalabash soaps are hand wrapped in biodegradable packaging.
+Kalabash handmade soap is hand wrapped in stylish biodegradable packaging.

-Kalabash soaps are fragranced with pure essential oils.
+Kalabash soap is fragranced with natural essential oils.

 A sneak peek behind the scenes at Kalabash Bodycare and how I make Kalabash soap.